stateful/hello/README.md

   version: v3
 ---

-### Runme Notebook Saving Hello-World
+### Runme Notebook's Hello-World

-Let's run some commands, and show you how Notebooks work, then you can explore their metadata and sharing/permissions back in the Stateful cloud.

-You may notice a `.vscode` directly with `extensions.json` - this instructs VS Code to recommand that you install the `stateful.runme` VS Code extension (if you haven't already).
-Then you will be prompted to authenticate with the Stateful cloud.

-For this tutorial to work, you need the [extension installed](https://marketplace.visualstudio.com/items?itemName=stateful.runme) so that the Markdown renders as a notebook and all it's functionality is available.

----
+Run some commands in a Notebook!
+First click the 'allow' button to login to VS Code with your user.

 ### Step one:

-In the left sidebar, you should see a Runme icon `[▶️]`, click that then `[Sign in]` which will authenticate you with Stateful cloud so you can `[Save]` terminal artifacts.

-### Step two:

 You should see a `▶️ play` button to the left of the command (on hover), just click it!
+Now you should see terminal output, click the `[Save]` button below the command to securely store its output and metadata (sign in if you haven’t).
+Then click `[Open]`, to go check it out in the browser.

 ```sh {"id":"01J1TBTVH2HPJNW6SXTTW70RMS","name":"step1-echo-command"}
 $ echo "hello-world"
 ```

-Now you should see terminal output, click the `[Save]` button to securely store it's output and metadata in Stateful cloud.

-### Step three:
+### Step two:

 When you `▶️ play` this command, you should see an input prompt pop-up, this is the notebook utilizing the VS Code built in UI for prompts and then storing the value in an environment variable.
+You should see a `welcome message`, customized with your input in the terminal output.
+Click `[Save]` for this cell.

 ```sh {"id":"01J1TCBTA6K6BQ2K1P0FFFGDDF","name":"step2-input-command"}
 $ export YOUR_NAME='New Runme User'
 $ echo "Welcome to Runme Notebooks, ${YOUR_NAME}"
 ```

-You should see a welcome, customized with your input in the terminal output.
-Click `[Save]` for this cell.

 ### What next!?